Songline (horse)

-Songline (ソングライン foaled 4 March 2018) is a Japanese Thoroughbred racehorse.
+Songline (ソングライン foaled 4 March 2018) is a Japanese retired Thoroughbred racehorse and broodmare.
 She showed some promise as a two-year-old in 2022 when she won a maiden race on the second of her two starts.
 She developed into a high-class miler in the following year, winning the Kobai Stakes and Fuji Stakes as well as running second in the NHK Mile Cup.
 In 2022 she improved again and recorded major successes in the 1351 Turf Sprint and Yasuda Kinen.
+She was awarded the JRA Award for Best Older Filly or Mare and JRA Award for Best Miler for 2023.

 Background

 Songline is a brown mare with a white blaze and white socks on her hind legs bred in Japan by Northern Farm.
 She was sent into training with Toru Hayashi and races in the black, yellow and red colours of the Northern Farm associate Sunday Racing.

 She was from the second crop of foals sired by Kizuna whose wins included the Tokyo Yushun, Prix Niel and Osaka Hai.
 His other foals have included Akai Ito and Deep Bond.
 Songline's dam Luminous Parade showed solid racing ability, winning four minor races from twenty-three starts on dirt in Japan.
 Luminous Parade's granddam Soninke, a British broodmare who was exported to Japan in 2001 was also the female-line ancestor of Logi Universe and Deirdre.
 Soninke was in turn a daughter of the outstanding racemare Sonic Lady who was not, technically, a Thoroughbred as her female ancestry could not be traced to one of the foundation mares of the breed.